daveWid/cactus/README.md

 Since this is an ORM, you will need to test a database.
 To connect to the database you will need to to modify the `php` section of the phpunit.xml file with your settings.
-Before you commmit changes make sure you run...
+Before you commit changes make sure you run...

 ~~~ shell
 git update-index --assume-unchanged phpunit.xml